Amir Sends Congratulations To Amir Of Kuwait

 Date

-Doha: The Amir HH sheikh Tamim bin Hamad Al Thani sent a cable of congratulations to Amir of the sisterly State of Kuwait HH Sheikh Mishal Al-Ahmad Al-Jaber Al-Sabah, on the anniversary of his assumption of power.
+(MENAFN- Gulf Times) His Highness the Amir sheikh Tamim bin Hamad Al-Thani sent a cable of congratulations to Amir of the sisterly State of Kuwait Sheikh Mishal Al-Ahmad Al-Jaber Al-Sabah, on the anniversary of his assumption of power.

 Legal Disclaimer: